American Family Insurance

 UX Designer

-I facilitated a workshop with the UX, CX, and CI Teams to uncover current views, needs, and expectations regarding UX personas.
-It helped me get a feel for what the team might want and expect from the UX personas.
+I facilitated a workshop with the business stakeholders and the UX, CX, and CI Teams to uncover current views, needs, expectations, and beliefs regarding UX personas to get a feel for what the teams might want and expect from the UX personas.

 What are UX Personas?